Cyberlorians/Articles/TenantCAPols.md

 }
 Import-Module Microsoft.Graph.Authentication

-# Connect to Microsoft Graph using device authentication
+# Connect to Microsoft Graph using device authentication - Commercial & GCC Environment
 Connect-MgGraph -Scopes Application.Read.All, AppRoleAssignment.ReadWrite.All -UseDeviceAuthentication

+# Connect to Microsoft Graph using device authentication - GCCH - Uncomment Next Line
+# Connect-MgGraph -Scopes Application.Read.All, AppRoleAssignment.ReadWrite.All -Environment USGov -UseDeviceAuthentication

 # Define the name of the Managed Identity
 $miName = "TenantCAPols-Ingest"